The Downsides to Meeting Your Goal Weight

 Remember: You Can Eat More When You're Still Losing.
 Though I feel a bit less concerned with what I eat now, I have to eat fewer calories overall because I no longer need the energy to sustain myself and, well, a fourth-grader.
 With every 10 pounds or so that I lost, I needed to eat less.
 And that is hard for me because I really like to eat.

 Enjoy the Support and Encouragement Along the Way.
 When I was losing weight, I felt like everyone was cheering me on.
-Now I feel like at best, they’ve lost interest; at worst, they’re waiting for me to fail and gain it all back.
-New people I meet assume I can eat whatever I want and don’t think I need any cheering on in a workout class, but the truth is, I have just as many moments of I’d-rather-have-slept-in-and-oh-my-god-why-did-I-think-boot-camp-was-a-good-idea-can-I-just-give-up-now as I did when I was 20, 30, and 50 pounds heavier.
+Now I feel like at best, they've lost interest; at worst, they're waiting for me to fail and gain it all back.
+New people I meet assume I can eat whatever I want and don't think I need any cheering on in a workout class, but the truth is, I have just as many moments of I'd-rather-have-slept-in-and-oh-my-god-why-did-I-think-boot-camp-was-a-good-idea-can-I-just-give-up-now as I did when I was 20, 30, and 50 pounds heavier.
 I remember how frustrated I often felt when I was trying to lose weight, so I am happy that I finally hit my goal.
 That said, I wish I'd appreciated more of these benefits when I was feeling impatient about my weight loss.